MaSe69/dssb/md/28_Timeseries/time_series_24_logistics.md

 ---
 layout: 20_python
 title: Time Series Regression
-permalink: /time_series_regression
+permalink: /time_series_logistics
 ---

-# Time Series - Linear Regression
+# Time Series - Logistics Regression

 The task here is to **assess a regression model using with test data**.
 Particularly for the use case when at the beginning of a month the data of the previous month are available.